401 (k) is an employer-sponsored savings plan that can help you build financial security for your future.

 Early Retirement

 401(k) accounts not only make it possible for you to live comfortably after you retire but also enable you to retire early.
 Interest will increase as you make more contributions to your account.
-In theory, you should be able to retire early if you make contributions for several decades without taking any withdrawals because of the amount of interest that will have accumulated in your account.

 Family Protection